 The Master of Science in Nursing at South College is designed to prepare nurse leaders and clinicians for the unique challenges of the 21st century.
-Based on the Essentials of Master’s Education in Nursing (AACN, 2011) and the specialty foci governing documents, the MSN program is designed to prepare master’s level nursing leaders and clinicians who are able to critically analyze and identify healthcare problems and provide evidence-based solutions.
+Based on the American Association of Colleges of Nursing Essentials of Master’s Education in Nursing (AACN, 2011) and the specialty foci governing documents, the MSN program is designed to prepare master’s level nursing leaders and clinicians who are able to critically analyze and identify healthcare problems and provide evidence-based solutions.
 This includes being able to communicate information to influence an organization, integrate decision making across all nursing functions, and develop effective strategies while understanding the importance of ethical decision making.

 The purpose of the South College School of Nursing Master of Science in Nursing (MSN) program is to provide professional nurses with academic and clinical practice opportunities to gain the knowledge and skills at the master’s level that are essentials to meet the demands of today’s healthcare environment.
 The School of Nursing at South College offers professional and career-focused curricula designed to cultivate students’ successful learning and the ability to apply knowledge, think critically, and communicate effectively.

 The wellness-illness continuum of care provides the overall organizing framework that serves as the philosophical structure for the nursing curriculum at the South College School of Nursing, with students introduced to a variety of nursing theoretical frameworks.
 Related concepts emphasized in the nursing curriculum include ethical decision-making, critical thinking, effective communication, leadership, and management.

 - Person: A person is a unique, holistic, adaptive, open system.
 Persons, either alone or in groups, families, or communities, have inherent basic rights and choices.
 Each person is multi-dimensional with variables such as age, gender, culture, race, religion, socioeconomic status, and lifestyle choices.